AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 If a packet contains an OBU with an OBU extension header then the entire packet is considered associated with the layer identified by the temporal_id and spatial_id combination that are indicated in the extension header.
 If a packet does not contain any OBU with an OBU extension header, then it is considered to be associated with all operating points.

-A MANE or SFU performs its function based on a target operating point.
-A packet MUST be forwarded if it is associated with the target operating point, or with all operating points.
-A packet SHOULD NOT be forwarded if it is associated with an operating point different than the target operating point.

-SFUs can operate using end-to-end encryption, i.e., with encrypted payload, using the RTP header extension defined in Appendix A. The extension exposes the layer information of a packet so that the SFU can make the appropriate forwarding decision.
+The general function of a MANE middlebox or SFU middlebox is to selectivly forward packets to receivers.
+To make forwarding decisions a MANE may inspect the media payload, but in case of end-to-end encryption the Dependency Descriptor described in Appendix A may be used to expose relevant information.
+The Dependency Descriptor can also be used in cases where the meta information provided in the AV1 bitstream is not sufficient to express the structure of the stream.

 ### 6.1.
 Simulcast